 Why is Predictive Analytics (PA) gaining so much importance in today’s world?

 Today, data is the new oil growing by an estimated 2.5 quintillion bytes per day (that’s a 1 with 18 zeros) after it.
 This data is in the form of text, images, audio, video and other sources.
-With so much data available, it simply becomes a goldmine which can be used to predict customer behavior, fraud detection, and occurrence of any medical illness or incidence of crime.
+With so much data available, it simply becomes a goldmine that can be used to predict customer behavior, fraud detection, and the occurrence of any medical illness or incidence of crime.
 However, currently, less than 1 percent of it is being used for analysis.
 Research projects that the predictive analytics market will reach 6.5 billion dollars in the next few years.
 Organizations can better equip themselves and learn to take advantage of future opportunities or mitigate future risks by using PA as their instrument in their operations.

 Heard of these popular application areas of Predictive Analytics?

 - Hollywood studios use PA to predict the success of a screenplay if produced.

 - Predicting mouse clicks on a website i.e. where or on which link on a website would a visitor click.

 Demystifying the jargon in Predictive Analytics: